Preflop poker strategy: Starting Hands Cheat Sheet

 Example: A♠ 4♠, A♥ 9♥

 Playing a suited Ace kicker should be handled in much the same fashion as playing suited connectors.
-You need to be certain you are getting good pot odds and playing from position.
-Even if you are able to catch another Ace on the flop it is quite possible you are playing against someone who also has an Ace and very well may have a better kicker.
-It is also advisable to keep in mind that if you don't hit a set or at least another Ace do not put another dime in to the pot.
+You need to be certain you are getting good pot odds and playing from the position.
+Even if you are able to catch another ace on the flop it is quite possible you are playing against someone who also has an Ace and very well may have a better kicker.
+It is also advisable to keep in mind that if you don’t hit a set or at least another Ace do not put another dime into the pot.

 Playing Anything Else